 Merry Christmas… 1965.
 If you think you might have read part of this story, within another story, in another paper, you’re probably right.
-Neither our miss Murdo Girl, nor myself can remember, and we don’t feel like going back through the mountain of stories to find out.
+Neither our Miss Murdo Girl, nor myself can remember, and we don’t feel like going back through the mountain of stories to find out.
 I promise you will learn something new.
 This is a Christmas story like none other.

 I’m keeping my word.
 In my last paper, I mentioned I would write about our 1965 Christmas.
 We’re already back in school, and Billy is back in California, but the events are still fresh in my mind.

 A couple of days before Christmas, Dad and I drove to Rapid City to pick Billy up from the airport.
-He was on a late airplane, so I was pretty tired before we got home to Murdo.
-I rode in the backseat and Dad and Billy were in the front, so I couldn’t hear everything that was said, even though I really tried hard to.
+He was on a late flight, so I was pretty tired before we got home to Murdo.
+I rode in the back seat and Dad and Billy were in the front, so I couldn’t hear everything that was said, even though I really tried hard to.
 It had been a long time since I had seen Billy and I wanted to catch up on everything.

 When Billy first thought about going to college, he wanted to be a teacher.
 He didn’t want to have a business like Dad, because he wanted to have a guaranteed paycheck, instead of worrying all the time about money coming in.
 (Dad is a plumbing and heating contractor, and Mom runs our Motel.)
-Dad says we should tell people our Father is a ditch digger, and our Mother is a chambermaid.
+Dad says we should tell people our father is a ditch digger, and our mother is a chambermaid.

 Mom wanted Billy to go to the Air force Academy in Colorado Springs, although I think she changed her mind later because she didn’t want him to go to war.
 I didn’t want him to go to the Academy, because I thought it might make him tougher and meaner.
 He might have come home and put me through some kind of torturous boot camp.